elsampsa/valkka-examples/docs/_build/html/_sources/hardware.rst.txt

 Initial configuration of IP cameras can be a hurdle:

-Chinese IP cameras typically require a half-broken Active-X (!) web-extension you have to download (to use with some outdated version of internet explorer).
+Many IP cameras typically require a half-broken Active-X (!) web-extension you have to download (to use with some outdated version of internet explorer).

-Once you have sorted out this chinese software-engineering *tour-de-force*, you are good to go with OnVif and the RTSP protocol (as supported by libValkka).
+Once you have sorted out those manufacturer-dependent issues you are good to go with OnVif and the RTSP protocol (as supported by libValkka).

 Axis cameras, on the other hand, have a decent (standard javascript) web-interface for camera initial configuration.